shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Bond Affinity

 At level 2, you gain affinity for spells in your bonded schools, manipulating them to your will.
-When you cast a spell in your bonded schools, you may spend extra spell points to choose one Bond Affinity option that you learned to apply to it:
+When you cast a Bending Trick spell in your bonded schools, you may spend extra spell points to choose a Bond Affinity option that you learned to apply to it:

 -   Powerful: 10 Spell Points.
 Roll 2 extra dice whenever you would roll dice for the effects of this spell cast.
 -   Reuse: 5 Spell Points.
 The next time you cast this spell, it costs 15 Spell Points less to cast, minimum 0.